dotnet/systemweb-adapters/docs/session-state/remote-session.md

 ## Configuration

-In order to configure it, both the framework and core app must set an API key as well as register known app settings types.
-These properties are:

-- `ApiKeyHeader` - header name that will contain an API key to secure the endpoint added on .NET Framework
-- `ApiKey` - the shared API key that will be validated in the .NET Framework handler
+First, follow the [remote app setup](../remote-app-setup.md) instructions to connect the ASP.NET Core and ASP.NET apps.
+Then, there are just a couple extra extension methods to call to enable remote app session state.

-Configuration for ASP.NET Core would look similar to the following:
+Configuration for ASP.NET Core involves calling `AddRemoteAppSession` and `AddJsonSessionSerializer` to register known session item types.
+The code should look similar to the following:

 ```csharp
 builder.Services.AddSystemWebAdapters()